practable/supervisor-pcb/Documentation/[1]requirements_capture[RL_SUPERVISOR].md

 Inhibit pins are fed from student through supervisor - state machine 4 states, off(00), INH1(10), INH2(01), and FAULT (11)

-7.
-- Added thermocouple input for a moveable temp probe in addition to the fault outputs of motor drivers, is 1 enough?
-Yes

 8.
 PROGRAMMING BARE BONES BOARD. slight confusion...can it be done easily/directly over UART or are additional pins / hardware required.
 Should this be on board or off board
 Yes UART works direct for dev board & raw MCU

-9.
-_Find Repo or KiCad files for Existing motor drive board_     - Emailed but no reply atm  GOT IT

 10.